Art education, high school teaching

 Applications are submitted via the online application portal, which is activated at the beginning of the application phase.

-Transfer students (art universities in Germany and the EU) for the degree programs Diplom Bildende Kunst and Lehramt Kunst am Gymnasium as well as visiting students can apply for the start of the winter semester 2024 until May 15, 2024.
+Transfer students (art universities in Germany and the EU) for the degree programs Diplom Bildende Kunst and Lehramt Kunst am Gymnasium can can apply to start their studies in the summer semester of 2026 until January 15, 2026.

 For more information, please contact Student Services: